grady2002/APISave/README.md

 ## Libraries

-- ps : To take user input in nodejs
+- prompt-sync : To take user input in nodejs
-- fs : To write response data into a file
+- file system : To write response data into a file
 - axios : To make requests to the API
 - circular-json : Convert circular JSON into string